grafana/grafana-csv-datasource/docs/sources/installation.md

 weight: 200
 ---

+{{< admonition type="warning" >}}
+This plugin is now in maintenance mode, no new features will be added.
+We recommend using the [Infinity data source plugin](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/) instead.
+If you want to get started quickly with CSV and Grafana, please read [How to Visualize CSV Data with Grafana](https://grafana.com/blog/2025/02/05/how-to-visualize-csv-data-with-grafana/), which uses the recommended approach.
+{{< /admonition >}}

 You can install the CSV plugin using [grafana-cli](https://grafana.com/docs/grafana/latest/administration/cli/), or by downloading the plugin manually.

 ## Install using grafana-cli